Today a reader wrote in to ask a question about comparing grading system between two different geometry classes in California.

 The fact is, we cannot compare apples to apples in our high schools.
 Offices of admission at colleges and universities try their best to make sense of this, and they are actually pretty good at making decent comparisons, in part because most of them try to get to know the schools and districts from which their applicants come.
 They know that a 70% in chemistry from Philips Andover does not mean the same thing as a 70% from an inner city high school in Baltimore.
 And while they try their best, the admissions business is more art than science.

-But in the meantime if you’re looking for “fairness” in American education, or if you believe that we can somehow compare apples to apples across classrooms, across schools, across districts, across states…well, dream on.
+But if you’re looking for “fairness” in American education, or if you believe that we can somehow compare apples to apples across classrooms, across schools, across districts, across states…well, dream on.
 Fifty states and 14,000 school districts?
 We have apples…and kumquats…and endive…and radishes…and tater tots.

 In the meantime, all we can say the 70% our chemistry student has received is an impressionistic measure of how well she stacks up against her peers in the same geometry class.
 No matter what numbers the different teachers in this young woman’s school are using, if they use different tests, assign different homework, and teach differently, there is absolutely no way to ascertain whether she would be getting a C or a D under a different numerical grading system.